lmexe18/lmexe18/README.md

 ## Hi there, I'm Laura
-#### I'm a high technician in web development, always willing to learn.
+#### I'm a full stack developer with a higher technician degree in web development and additional training in artificial intelligence and big data.
+I'm always eager to learn and take on new challenges.
 <br>

 ## LANGUAGES